UltiMafia/Ultimafia/docs/guide-role-creation.md

 #### Card

 A `Card` is a modular ability that can be easily assigned to roles.
-For instance, the `RoleLearner` card gives its holder the "Learn Role" ability, and we assign the `RoleLearner` card to a `Seer`. `Card`s are useful because we can consolidate the same ability logic in town-mafia counterparts.
+For instance, the `LearnRole` card gives its holder the "Learn Role" ability, and we assign the `LearnRole` card to a `Detective`. `Card`s are useful because we can consolidate the same ability logic in town-mafia counterparts.

 Most roles will bind a `Meeting`s to a card.
 However, you can also set other properties like: